 - In Resurrection "F", the resurrected Frieza does this again on a much larger scale near the end.
 Almost all of the Mooks he brought with him are defeated by the heroes, and lie around the battlefield in various states of injury.
 Rather than attack the good guys, Frieza vaporizes all of the defeated minions (or at least the ones in the immediate vicinity) because (as he explains) he can't stand to see them lying there helplessly in his outfits.

 - James Bond

 - Blofeld does this twice in You Only Live Twice, and the second one is pretty funny, in a gallows humour kind-of-way.
 He points a gun at Bond, and when it looks like he's going to shoot him, he shoots Mr. Osato first, for failing so much.
-Before he can shoot Bond, Blofeld gets a Ninja star to the wrist.
+Before he can shoot Bond, Blofeld gets a shuriken to the wrist.
 This is particularly ironic, as Mr. Osato had been threatened in turn by Blofeld, only for Number 11 to be the one executed.
 Blofeld held them both responsible for failing to kill Bond, and he was arguably right.